 Tom Orlich - Camp Director

 Orlich guided the boy’s basketball programs at South Tahoe High School (1975-2000) and Clovis West High School (2002-2016), before announcing his retirement from coaching in 2016.
 With a career coaching record of 832-283, Orlich is the third-winningest high school coach all-time in the state of California.

-Orlich served as the head coach at South Tahoe for 25 years, leading the Vikings to a stellar 521-184 record, nine regional titles and two Nevada state championships (1987 and 1992).
-South Tahoe does not compete in the California Interscholastic Federation (CIF).
+Orlich served as the head coach at South Tahoe for 25 years, leading the Vikings to a stellar 521-184 record, nine regional titles and two Nevada state championships (1987, 1992).
 Orlich received one of the highest honors when he was named the CIF Coach of the Year in in 1992, even though the South Tahoe-based high school is not a member of the CIF.
-He was also honored as the 1992 Nevada High School Coach of the Year.
+Orlich was also honored as the 1992 Nevada High School Coach of the Year.

 Following his standout career at South Tahoe, Orlich was hired as the head coach at Clovis West for the 2002-03 season.
-Over a standout 14-year tenure at Clovis West, he guided the Golden Eagles to a 311-99 record, which included eight conference titles and eight sectional final appearances and the CIF Southern California Regional Championship in 2006.
+Over a standout 14-year tenure at Clovis West, he guided the Golden Eagles to a 311-99 record, which included eight conference titles, eight sectional final appearances and the CIF Southern California Regional Championship in 2006.

 Orlich also served as head coach of the West Team in the 1989 McDonald’s High School All-American Game.
 A game that featured Co-MVP’s Shaquille O’Neal (West) and current Arizona State Head Coach Bobby Hurley (East), was won by Orlich’s West squad, 112-103.

-Orlich and his wife Kelly have been married for 29 years.
-The couple has four children Ashley, Brianna, Alexandria, and Michael and golden retriever, Rebound.
+Orlich and his wife, Kelly, have been married for 30 years.
+The couple has four children: Ashley, Brianna, Alexandria and Michael, along with a golden retriever, Rebound.

 Coach Orlich can be contacted at firstname.lastname@example.org